Illegal drug trade in Japan: Drug abuse

 The first epidemic of methamphetamine abuse in Japan began at the end of World War II.
 During World War 2 methamphetamine was sold under the name Philopon and used by many people from soldiers to factory workers.
 After the war surplus methamphetamine flooded the market and an estimated 1.5 million people were using meth in Japan.
 The Japanese Ministry of Health prohibited meth use in 1951.
 The dependence and neurotoxicity caused by methamphetamine were not well known at the time.
 Another report found that 550,000 people abused methamphetamine in the 12 years after the end of World War II.

 In the 1960s, as in many parts of the world, hippie culture flourished, and futen-zoku emerged as a Japanese version of the Western hippie.
 Although psychedelic use is a well-known aspect of the hippie subculture, such drugs are difficult to obtain in Japan.
 For this reason hippies often turned to organic solvents instead.
 Japan experienced sustained economic growth until 1970, when growth suddenly slowed.
 The second major instance of drug abuse was directly promoted by Japan's domestic yakuza groups, who organized the trafficking of methamphetamine.
 Yakuza groups built methamphetamine manufacturing plants in South Korea and Taiwan, and smuggled the drug into Japan to sell to students as well as the general public.
 This is also a major factor in the rise of young drug users in Japan, and why intravenous drug users are more likely to use methamphetamine.
-In 1980, 40 per cent of Japan's organic solvents and 40 per cent of its amphetamine-type drugs were abused.
+In 1980, 40 percent of Japan's organic solvents and 40 per cent of its amphetamine-type drugs were abused.
 Arrests related to abuse of organic solvents peaked at 36,796 in 1982 and then began to decline, falling sharply after 1992.